Tunable intertwining via collective excitations

 We first discuss the case of the resonantly driven Higgs mode.
-To explore this instability, we first set $\lambda_0=0.85$ and modulate the drive with frequency $\omega=\Delta_H=0.92$, matching the energy $\Delta_H$ of the Higgs branch in the static system.
+We set $\lambda_0=0.85$ and modulate the drive with frequency $\omega=\Delta_H=0.92$, matching the energy $\Delta_H$ of the Higgs branch in the static system [see Fig.~\ref{fig:setup_phasediag}(c)].
 Note that this is different from the usual parametric driving schemes where one would choose $\omega=2\Delta_H$, as here the relative gap from the Goldstone mode is targeted.
 The resulting phase diagram in the $(\phi, \epsilon)$ plane for $0\leq \phi \leq \pi$ (changing the sign of $\phi$ merely exchanges the role of the cavities) is depicted in Fig.~\ref{fig:Higgs}(a).
 Here the white region indicates a disordered chaotic phase.
-On the other hand, the gray, blue, and red regions describe time periodic steady states with distinct symmetry properties and periods (shown in parentheses for $\alpha_1$ and $\alpha_2$).
-For general $\phi\neq 0,\pi$, all three phases exhibit two steady states, connected by $\alpha_i\to -\alpha_i$, $i=1,2$ indicating that these regions exhibit spontaneously broken $\mathbb{Z}_2$ symmetry.
+On the other hand, the gray, blue, and red regions describe time periodic steady states with distinct symmetry properties that we will discuss below.
 Note that these are not the simple Arnold tongues one might expect from standard parametric resonances, rather they stem from a complex interplay of the underlying symmetries.